The Bankrate promise

 Wear and tear is not covered by home insurance for your fence or any other part of your home.
 Your homeowners insurance company holds you responsible for performing the required maintenance around your home.

 In fact, if you neglect maintenance, your claim could be denied.
 Say a strong wind blows over your fence.
-If your home insurance company finds that the fence was already falling apart because you were not maintaining it properly, coverage will most likely be denied.
+If your home insurance company finds that the fence was already falling apart because you were not maintaining it properly, coverage might be denied.

 Tree falls on the fence

-Whether the tree was on your property or your neighbors, you can file a claim through your home insurance, according to the Triple-I. If the tree is on your neighbor’s property and your insurance company finds that the limb or tree fell because your neighbor was negligent in their tree maintenance, it may try to recover the costs from your neighbor’s insurer.
+Whether the tree was on your property or your neighbors, you can file a claim through your home insurance, since it was your property that was damaged.
+If the tree is on your neighbor’s property and your insurance company finds that the limb or tree fell because your neighbor was negligent in their tree maintenance, it may try to recover the costs from your neighbor’s insurer.

 The same can hold true for you: if you fail to properly maintain your trees and one falls or drops a limb on your fence, your insurance company might deny coverage.

 Standard home insurance policies offer coverage for repairs of damaged fences after a windstorm, hailstorm or a lightning strike.

-But if you live in a coastal area, especially if you are prone to hurricanes, your policy might exclude wind damage to fences from named tropical cyclones.
+But if you live in a coastal area, especially if you are prone to hurricanes, your policy might exclude wind damage to fences from named weather events.
 Review your policy specifics to see if you should seek out a windstorm insurance endorsement or your policy may already include a separate windstorm deductible for named storms.
-A “hurricane deductible” is typically 1% to 5% of your home’s insured value.
+A “hurricane deductible” is typically 1 percent to 5 percent of your home’s insured value.

 Homeowners insurance usually covers vandalism.
-So if your fence gets damaged by vandals or graffitied, your policy should pay out for the necessary repairs (up to your policy limits).
+So if your fence gets damaged by vandals or graffitied, your policy could pay out for the necessary repairs (up to your policy limits).

 A car hit the fence